-The single most important coordinated project was that of creating the PMFC Groundfish Data Series (1956-1984).
-This project began at the 1960 meeting and resulted in the annual publication of groundfish landings by species by month by TSC established International Statistical Area.
+TSC coordinates studies and recommends actions resulting from its annual meetings, working groups, and workshops.
+The single most important coordinated project was that of creating the Pacific Marine Fisheries Commission (now the Pacific States Marine Fisheries Commission, (PSMFC)) Groundfish Data Series (1956-1984).
+This project began at the 1960 meeting and resulted in the annual publication of groundfish landings by species by month by TSC-established International Statistical Area.
 Initially these records were limited to trawl landings in the California-B.C.
 Region (Areas 1A-5E), but were expanded to include groundfish landings of all gear (1973), and expanded northward in 1975 to include all of Alaska (Areas 7A-8C).
-A further refinement in 1982 was reporting annual landings of "other" rockfish (other than Pacific ocean perch) by species.
-The Data Series was last updated in 1984 for 1981 landings and has since been replaced by the Pacific Fisheries Information Network (PacFIN), operated and maintained by the PSMFC on the mainframe computer at the NMFS Alaska Fisheries Science Center in Seattle.
+A further refinement in 1982 was reporting annual landings of "other" rockfish (other than Pacific Ocean Perch) by species.
+The Data Series was last updated in 1984 for 1981 landings and has since been replaced by the Pacific Fisheries Information Network (PacFIN), operated and maintained by the PSMFC on the mainframe computer at the NMFS Alaska Fisheries Science Center (AFSC) in Seattle.